The Founding of Kia Kima

 (Boy Scouts to Camp Out This Summer, Commercial Appeal, Mar.
 11, 1916, at 7).

-A month after forming the committee, and two months after the Chickasaw Council was officially organized, Bolton Smith, Edward Everett, and Chancellor Frierson arrived in Hardy.
+A month after forming the committee, and two months after officially forming the Chickasaw Council, Bolton Smith, Edward Everett, and Judge Frierson arrived in Hardy.
 On Sunday, April 8, the three of them closed the deal with Victor A. Mayberry and his wife, Cora Mayberry, to purchase 200 acres on the South Fork River for $2,000.
 (Buy 200 Acres for Boy Scouts’ Training Camp, Ark.
 Democrat, Apr.
 11, 1916, 10).
 The deed was drawn up and the land was officially transferred on April 11.
 (Deed to Bolton Smith, 1916).
-Bolton Smith purchased the land and donated it to the fledgling council.
-Bolton Smith was the founder of Kia Kima:
+Bolton Smith purchased the land and donated it to the fledgling Chickasaw Council.
+Bolton Smith was truly the founder and visionary of Kia Kima: